 I love buying stuff for camping.
-I’m including my favorite things in a few categories to save you the trouble of researching for the “best” or “must haves”.
-Some of these links are scattered through my articles, so I figured they’d be easier to use all in one spot.
+I’m including my favorite things in a few categories to save you the trouble.
+Some of these links are scattered through my articles, so I figured they’d be easier to see all in one place.

 The Klein 11-1 Screwdriver has everything you need, including a #2 square drive “Robertson” bit for Casita screws.